Cynthia Coffman (politician)

-Cynthia Honssinger Coffman (born August 26, 1961) is an American attorney and politician from the state of Colorado.
-A Republican, she was elected Attorney General of Colorado in 2014, serving a single term from 2015 to 2019.
+Cynthia Honssinger Coffman (born August 26, 1961) is an American attorney and politician from the U.S. state of Colorado.
+A member of the Republican Party, she was elected Attorney General of Colorado in 2014, serving a single term from 2015 to 2019.

 Coffman unsuccessfully sought the Republican nomination for governor of Colorado in 2018.

 Early life and career

 Coffman graduated from the University of Missouri and received her J.D. degree from the Georgia State University College of Law.
 She began working in the office of the Georgia Attorney General in 1993.
 In 1996, she became a lawyer for the 1996 Summer Olympics, held in Atlanta.
 Following the Centennial Olympic Park bombing, Coffman served as a liaison to the families of the victims.

 Coffman moved to Colorado in 1997 and worked for the legislative council of the Colorado Legislature.
 She served as legal counsel for the Colorado Department of Public Health and Environment from 1999 through 2004.
 She then served as legal counsel for Bill Owens, the Governor of Colorado, from 2004 to 2005 and as chief deputy attorney general under John Suthers, the Attorney General of Colorado, from 2004 through 2014.
 In 2012, Law Week Colorado named Coffman their Best Public Sector Lawyer.